RaspAP/raspap-website/docs/kit.md

 No guesswork, no drivers to install or configuration changes required.
 Simply connect the included Ethernet cable, attach the adapter to a USB 3.0 port and insert the SD card.
 On first boot you get wireless performance that won't bottleneck your network.

-The 32GB microSD card comes preloaded with RaspAP's 64-bit firmware, running on the latest Debian 13 "trixie" OS, with instant access to:
+The 32GB microSD card comes preloaded with RaspAP's 64-bit firmware, running on the latest Debian 13 "trixie" OS.
+You get instant access to:

 - Network-wide ad blocking
 - VPN protection for every device